badsyntax/handlebars-form-helpers/README.md

 This project uses [jasmine](http://pivotal.github.io/jasmine/) for testing.
 If you want to run the tests, you'll need to have [nodejs](http://nodejs.org/) and [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.
-You'll also need to install the local node module dependencies by running `npm install` in the project root.
+You'll also need to install the project dependencies by running `npm install && bower install` in the project root.

 Once everything is installed, you can run the tests by either running `npm test` or `grunt test`.